Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Retrieval-Augmented Priors

 Retrieval-augmented generation \cite{lewis2020retrieval} was originally introduced in the context of improving language generation.
 The work has served as inspiration for an approach to affordance-prediction in \cite{kuang2024ram}.
 In our case, we draw inspiration from retrieval-augmented generation, but we use the retrieved results to improve efficiency in certain \textit{explicit} formulations for prior density functions during Bayesian inference.

 To motivate retrieval-augmented priors, consider the problem of Bayesian inference with a mixture model acting as the prior distribution.
-Given some data, we would like to infer a posterior distribution over hypotheses.
-If we have a mixture model as a prior distribution, then:
+Given some data, we would like to infer a posterior distribution over hypotheses. \rebut{Defining a mixture model prior over components $C =\{c_1, \ldots, c_{N_c}\}$ gives:}

 If our prior distribution has a lot of components, it may be inefficient to fully evaluate.
 This could be a serious problem for algorithms like SVGD, which requires iteratively computing the gradient of both the likelihood and prior.
 Inspired by \cite{lewis2020retrieval}, the insight behind retrieval-augmented priors is to determine which subset of the prior distribution components to retrieve and use given some detection result $R$.
 Conditioning on this detection result, we have a new posterior distribution, $P(H | D, R)$.
 Making an independence assumption,